Q&A

 and copy 8 bytes at a time.
 Before doing that, you should check if the pointer is aligned for long long

 type.
 If it is not aligned, you can copy the data byte by byte until the pointer is aligned, and then copy the rest of the data in chunks of 8 bytes.
+Unfortunately, this approach may cause undefined behavior.

 Actually, there are SIMD (Single Instruction, Multiple Data) instructions, with which you can loading and storing data in larger chunks, such as 128 bits or 256 bits.
 But using SIMD is not portable.